josephguzman1994/IllithidNova/README.md

   - **[DOLPHOT_CONFIG]**: Contains global settings for the DOLPHOT run, including file paths, object names, and reference files.
     - **system_name**: Define the photometric system used (e.g., ACS_WFC, WFC3_UVIS).
     - **obj_name**: Specify the name of the astronomical object being analyzed.
 The code will attempt to query SIMBAD for relevant coordinates.
+Relevant for dynamic file naming, as well as plotting and saving data.
-    - **make_path**: Set the path to your DOLPHOT makefile directory.
+    - **make_path**: Set the path to your DOLPHOT MakeFile directory.
     - **distance**: in units of parsecs to the object of interest.
 Necessary for processing dolphot output, making distance mask, absolute magnitude plots, etc.
     - **phot_file and ref_file**: Specify the names of the photometry and reference image files.
-These can be automatically filled in when executing `--phot` immediately after `--dolphot`.
+These can be automatically filled in for you when executing `--phot` immediately after `--dolphot`.

     - Below 'DOLPHOT_CONFIG', please define a section with keys and values for your chosen photometric system to generate the appropriate dolphot parameter file.